-3. three completed Graduate Program Recommendation Forms from professionals in the field who are familiar with the candidates' work and ability and can, therefore, evaluate their potential for success in the graduate program; and

-4. an advisor-approved Program of Study.
+- three completed Graduate Program Recommendation Forms from professionals in the field who are familiar with the candidates' work and ability and can, therefore, evaluate their potential for success in the graduate program; and - 4. an advisor-approved Program of Study.

-Upon completion of these requirements, the student's credentials will be presented to the Graduate Admission Committee for consideration for admission to degree candidacy.
+Upon completion of these requirements, the candidate's credentials will be presented to the Graduate Admission Committee for consideration for admission to degree candidacy.
+Lincoln Memorial University reserves the right to deny admission due to immoral conduct.